lefticus/presentations/CurrentStateOfStaticAnalysis.md

 ```

-# Case 4: Loss of Sign and Precision
+# precision - Loss of Sign and Size - Conclusion

  * clang and MSVC warn about sign comparisons
  * No tool catches both